Barbados attorney general on Trinidadian's detention: No element of criminality - Trinidad and Tobago Newsday

 not fall within our purview.

-The reports that I have received indicate that on the 4th October, 2022, an approach was made by the Trans National Organised Crime (TNOC) Unit of the TT Police Service to the Implementation Agency for Crime and Security, a Caricom specialist law enforcement agency.
-As the result of that approach, IMPACS contacted a gazetted officer of the Barbados Police Service.
-That gazetted officer was informed by IMPACS that Mr Thomas was a person of interest to the TT Police Service and asked if he would speak with a senior member of that service.
+The reports that I have received indicate that on the 4th October 2022, an approach was made by the Transnational Organised Crime Unit (TOCU) of the TT Police Service to the Implementation Agency for Crime and Security, a Caricom specialist law enforcement agency.
+As a result of that approach, Impacs contacted a gazetted officer of the Barbados Police Service.
+That gazetted officer was informed by Impacs that Mr Thomas was a person of interest to the TT Police Service and asked if he would speak with a senior member of that service.
 The gazetted member of the Barbados Police Service was then contacted directly by a member of the TT Police Service who provided information that Mr Thomas was the subject of several police warrants and had eluded the surveillance of the TT Trans-National Crime Unit.
 Mr Thomas was believed to have travelled to Barbados and Guyana.

 The reports indicate that the senior police officer then informed Mr Thomas that there was a warrant of arrest for him in TT and that he was being arrested.
 Mr Thomas was then cautioned.
 Mr Thomas then said, “If Trinidad has a warrant for me, I will go back with you all.”
 Mr Thomas was then arrested and informed of his right to an attorney.